overtone/shadertone/README.md

 __NEW in 0.2.4__, you can read back a pixel value from your frame either via `(shadertone.shader/pixel)` function or by accessing the `@shadertone.shader/pixel-value` atom directly.
 With this feature, your fragment-shader could control your synths!
-Thanks to Circu Vitu on the Google Group for this idea.
+Thanks to Circu Virtu on the Google Group for this idea.

 Enable this feature via `(pixel-read-enable! x y)` where x and y are